TalkTalk or Plusnet for budget broadband

-When it comes to fibre, both providers resell BT's up to 38Mb and 76Mb services, but Plusnet have enough customers of their own taking the services for Ofcom to get reliable results in its speed tests.
+When it comes to fibre, both providers resell BT's up to 38Mb and 76Mb services.

 |Advertised speed||Average speeds over 24 hours||Average speeds at peak time (8-10pm weekdays)|

-Plusnet look to have the edge for standard broadband at least - and from our highly scientific, one-household test of both services, we'd be tempted to say that edge isn't imagined.
+Although it's close across all three services Plusnet look to have the edge - and from our highly scientific, one-household test of both services, we'd be tempted to say that their edge isn't imagined.

-We were fortunate to have access to a household in the process of switching from TalkTalk to Plusnet, in March 2015.
+We were fortunate to have access to a household in the process of switching from TalkTalk to Plusnet.

 We ran speed tests in the final week of the TalkTalk service, and again just under a month later, when the Plusnet service had been given the chance to settle down.